jeka-dev/jeka/docs/installation.md

 ```
 This installs JeKa, and launches a sanity checks that triggers a JDK download.

+Once installed, you will rarely need to upgrade, as JeKa will execute the JeKa version specified in
+the application to run.
+However, you'll be able to upgrade your base install by executing `jeka-install` command.

 ## Windows

 For installing and running, JeKa needs only *curl* be installed on the system.